couchbase/query/docs/n1ql-select.md

     * Allow RAW exprs to be aliased; useful for ORDER BY
 * 2014-11-17 - MISSING literal
     * Add MISSING as a literal expression.
+* 2014-11-23 - INCREMENT and DECREMENT
+    * Add keywords INCREMENT and DECREMENT.

 ### Open issues